khaledmermah/Project1/README.md

-C++ Tic Tac Toe game using LinkedList
+This is a Tic Tac Toe game using C++ for devoloping.
+This implementation contains a variety of ways for this game.
+Either using Linked Lists for Multiplayer or using Arrays for SinglePlayer.
+It's very known for it's fast execution rather than other implementations.